It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 Pythons live in grasslands, shrublands, and open woodlands in West and Central Africa.
 The ball python is one of them.

 Ball pythons come in a wide range of bright and appealing colors.
-In general, they live for about 25 to 30 years, but it varies.
+They generally live for about 25 to 30 years, but it varies.

 Ball pythons eat mice or rats when they are in captivity.
-When they are afraid, they form into balls, so people call them ball pythons.
+They form into balls when afraid, so people call them ball pythons.

 In the wild, ball pythons like to sleep in mammal burrows and other underground places.
-Males are more likely to do semi-arboreal things, while females are more likely to do things on the ground.
+Males are more likely to do semi-arboreal things, while females are likelier to do things on the ground.

 Once or twice a day, you should handle your ball python.
-This will make them very comfortable with you, and there will be no trouble for you.
+This will make them very comfortable with you, and there will be no trouble.

 4. Iguanas